 Accessing this Service:

-Your physician’s office will make the appointment for you.
-Please bring a list of your current medications, your health card and filled nuclear medicine requisition form to your appointment.
+Your Physician’s office will make the appointment for you.
+Please bring a list of your current medications, your health card and filled Nuclear Medicine requisition form to your appointment.
+Some Physicians will fax your requisition to the hospital instead of giving it directly to a patient.
 Click here to continue to our Forms page to obtain this document.

-Woodstock Hospital conducts bone scans, thyroid scans and lung scans using nuclear medicine.
-The radiologist will interpret the exam and the results will be sent to your physician within 3-5 working days.
+Woodstock Hospital conducts a wide variety of nuclear medicine scans.
+The Nuclear Medicine Physician will interpret the exam and the results will be sent to your physician within 3-5 working days.

 Nuclear Bone Scans